Kachi-Awaji/GIT-intro/Lesson-1.md

 ![Code Editor](./images/8-CodeEditor.png)

 This dialog box lets you pick your preffered text editor. __Git__ is a command-line tool (more on that later), and works mostly by typing text or commands on screen.
-Click the drop-down to pick your text editor, or click Next to leave it as default.
+Click the drop-down to pick your text editor, or click _Next_ to leave it as default.
 The next few dialog boxes contain features for advanced users.
-Click "Next" to go through them, until the installation begins.
+Click _Next_ to go through them, until the installation begins.

 ![Installation Finally](./images/9-InstallationFinally.png)